Comparison

 keep in mind the distinguishing features of all

-the "Viceroy" chronographs -- that had an
+the "Viceroy" chronographs -- they had (a) an

+for $88, during the period from May through December 1972.
 During this period, Heuer continued to market

 its regular (non-Viceroy) Automatic Autavias